List of Jeopardy! tournaments and events: Ultimate Tournament of Champions

-The Ultimate Tournament of Champions, a special 15-week single-elimination tournament involving a total of 145 contestants, began airing on February 9, 2005 and concluded on May 25, 2005, covering 76 shows in total.
-Ken Jennings, who had just completed his record-setting run as champion three months before the tournament started, was invited to compete in the tournament; he was automatically awarded a spot in the final match.
-The other 144 spots in the tournament were given to past five-time champions and past winners of the Tournament of Champions, College Championship, and Teen Tournament, including those who had won in the current season to that point.
+The Ultimate Tournament of Champions was a special 15-week single-elimination tournament held during Season 21.
+It began airing on February 9, 2005, and concluded on May 25, 2005, covering 76 shows in total.
 The overall winner of the tournament would receive a cash prize of $2 million, with the first runner-up receiving an additional $500,000 and the second an additional $250,000.